vadimdemedes/pastel/README.md

 #### Positional arguments

 If you check out the example from the section above, you'll see that accessing arguments via index in `inputArgs` may not be convenient.
-`inputArgs` works great for cases where you can't predict the amount of arguments.
+`inputArgs` works great for cases where you can't predict the number of arguments.
-But if you do know that user can pass 2 arguments, for example, then you can take advantage of positional arguments.
+But if you do know that the user can pass 2 arguments, for example, then you can take advantage of positional arguments.
 Positional arguments are specified the same way as regular arguments, only each of them can be assigned to a different prop.
-So if you take a look at the example above, we know that first argument is the first name and second argument is last name.
+So if you take a look at the example above, we know that the first argument is the first name and the second argument is last name.
 Here's how to define that in Pastel:

 ```jsx